-I would like to give away some few useful instructions on how to safely move any kind of piano.
-Before I start, I would like to remind everyone with even an extensive knowledge of how-to move pianos, that actually moving your piano comes with a lot of responsibility for not only the safety of the movers but for the piano itself and its value should it be an upright, or a grand.
-If you have a piano in Greater London that needs moving them, we can help you with an affordable piano removal service.
+I would like to give away a few useful instructions on how to safely move any kind of piano.
+Before I start, I would like to remind everyone with even an extensive knowledge of how to move pianos that actually moving your piano comes with a lot of responsibility for not only the safety of the movers but for the piano itself and its value, whether it be an upright or a grand.
+If you have a piano in Greater London that needs moving, we can help you with an affordable piano removal service.

 Step 1.
 Things You Need to Move Pianos

 Pianos are not small instruments like the cello or the violin.
-They are four foot six inches to six foot six inches long even a small upright piano can weigh more than 350 pounds, and Grand pianos can weigh anywhere from 500-1000 pounds.
+They are four feet six inches to six feet six inches long; even a small upright piano can weigh more than 350 pounds, and grand pianos can weigh anywhere from 500-1000 pounds.

 Things you’ll need:

 - Action Plan

 Step 2.
 Pick a Location for Your Piano

 Choose a suitable new location for your piano and plan your route from start to finish before you begin to move the instrument.
 Make sure that you have a clear path to your destination.
 Pianos are sensitive to temperature, so if possible, don’t place your instrument near a window or fireplace.
 When choosing a new location, bear in mind these factors.

 First of all, position the lid and lock it into place before you start your move, and don’t forget to lock down the keyboard lid if there is one.
 The last thing you want is to have the lid slammed down on your hands.